A note on a result of Saks and Zygmund on additive functions of rectangles: Modification of the proof of the lemma.

+For the proof, fix a square $Q\subset I_0$ of sidelength $\ell$ and consider as dyadic squares the squares obtained by doing a dyadic division of $Q$.
+Consequently, at the n-th step one obtains $2^{2n}$ squares of sidelength $\ell/2^n$.
 Now Lemma 4.1 in \cite{SZ} for this familiy of dyadic squares holds (going to the unit square by a dilation and a translation) with assertion (i) with a different constant from the constant 32 appearing there.

+Then one can follow the proof of Lemma 5.1 in \cite{SZ} where now $D$ is replaced by $D\cap Q$ and $D_i$ by $D_i\cap Q$.
+To see that the hypotheses of Lemma 5.1 can be weakened just note that we will have, following the notation in the proof of this Lemma,